hannoeru/vite-plugin-pages/README.md

 ### SFC custom block for Route Data

 Add route meta to the route by adding a `<route>` block to the SFC.
-This will directly added to the route after it is generated, and will override it.
+This will be directly added to the route after it is generated, and will override it.

 You can specific a parser to use using `<route lang="yaml">`, or set a default